vitorialrdias/DataEngineer_Project/README.md

 # DataEngineer_Project
+- Docker for Infrastructure
-Using Docker for Infrastructure, Airflow Apache for Orchestrate, ETL and Storage process (PostgreSQL)
+- Airflow Apache for Orchestrate
+- ETL and Storage process (PostgreSQL)

+In this project, the proupose is create a data treatament process to learning about Docker and Airflow Apache applying ETL.